Article 5 of 5 in Series: RV Holding Tank Sensors

-- If your RV will be stored for even a short amount of time, consider storing it with a full black tank of water and an entire bottle of Unique Sensor Cleaner (when freezing is not a concern).
+- If your RV will be stored for even a short amount of time, consider storing it with a full black tank of water and an entire bottle of Restore-It (when freezing is not a concern).

 Preventing Gray/Galley Tank Sensor Misreadings

 - If you’re on sewer hook-up, keep your gray tank valve open with a p-trap in the hose.

 - Wipe your dishes of food particles and grease as much as possible before you wash them.

 - Use a sink strainer to catch rogue food particles from going down the drain.

 - Use Dawn Ultra dish soap to wash your dishes and your hands so the good bacteria in your gray tank is not negatively affected.

 - Deep clean your gray tank on the last night of every dry camping/boondocking trip or every 3-5 dumps for hook-up campers who keep their gray valve open.